AdityaKshettri/AdityaKshettri/README.md

 ### Hi there!
 I'm [Aditya Kshettri](https://adityakshettri.github.io/) <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

+- 🔭 I am currently working as a Software Development Engineer in [Amazon](https://www.amazon.in/).

-- 🔭 I am currently working as a Software Engineer in [Societe Generale Global Solutions Center, Bangalore](https://www.societegenerale.asia/en/).
+- 🔭 I have 2 years of work experience as a Software Engineer in [Societe Generale Global Solutions Center, Bangalore](https://www.societegenerale.asia/en/).

 - 🎓 I have got my Undergraduation degree from [Vellore Institute of Technology, Chennai branch](https://chennai.vit.ac.in/) in the domain of Electronics and Computer Engineering.